xlandscape/XSprayDrift-Component/README.md

 * `AppliedFields` - The identifiers of the applied fields.
 A NumPy array with scale other/application.
 Values have no unit.
 * `AppliedDates` - The dates of application.
 A NumPy array with scale other/application.
 Values have no unit.
-* `ApplicationRates` - The rates at which the substance is applied.
+* `ApplicationRates` - The application rates of the substance.
 A NumPy array with scale other/application.
 Values have a unit of g/ha.
 * `TechnologyDriftReductions` - The fraction of drift-reduction due to spray-technology.
 A NumPy array with scale other/application.
 Values have a unit of 1.
 * `AppliedArea` - The spatial extent of applied areas in WKB representation.
 A list\[bytes\] scale other/application.
   Values have no unit.
-* `SpatialOutputScale` - Defines the spatial scale at which exposure is output, either 1sqm or base_geometry.
+* `SpatialOutputScale` - Defines the spatial output scale, either 1sqm or base_geometry.
 A string  with global scale.
   Value has no unit.
 * `RandomSeed` - A fixed random seed or 0 for no random seed.
 An int with global scale.
 Value has no unit.
 * `FilteringLulcTypes` - The LULC types that are able to filter spray-drift.
 A list\[int\] with global scale.
 Values have no unit.